MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 >
 > It's important to distinguish between Service Level Agreements (SLAs) and Service Level Objectives (SLOs).
 Although SLAs and SLOs may refer to similar information, their intent is different.
 An SLA is a formal contract between an organization and its customers that has financial and legal implications if the organization fails to deliver on the promise.
 SLOs are used to evaluate whether SLA terms are met or violated by using metrics, such as uptime commitments.
 >
 > If SLOs are not met, organizations must react quickly to mitigate the possible outcomes of the failed SLA.
 Therefore, the workload's SLO must always be higher than its declared SLA to avoid negative consequences.
+TODO Example is opposite?
 >
 > TODO: To make sure you can meet the SLO target, review the Microsoft SLAs for each component.